-Huawei is contributing to closing the digital skills gap, between job vacancies in Europe and candidates’ skills, in several ways.
-Its key contribution to the European Pact for Youth is Seeds for the Future, its global CSR programme, where selected students visit the company’s headquarters in China for a two-week study trip.
+Huawei’s key contribution to the European Pact for Youth is ‘Seeds for the Future’, its global CSR programme, where selected students visit the company’s headquarters in China for a two-week study trip.

 Over 1 600 young Europeans from 32 countries have participated in Seeds for the Future since its launch in 2011.
 More than 2 000 will have been trained by 2020.